We are supported by commissions earned for purchases made through the links in our articles. Learn more.

 The best way to strengthen a dog’s heart is to exercise.
 Dogs love to be active, which can be anything from taking a walk around the block or playing fetch in the backyard.
 However, it is important to make sure they are not overdoing it because that can stress their heart as well.

-Home » Dog Health » Best Homemade Dog Food For Heart Disease (Heart-Healthy Dog Diet)
+Home » Dog Health » Homemade Dog Food For Heart Disease (ANd Some Tips For A HEalthier Doggie Heart)

 1. OMG, please remove the onion from the recipe!
 It’s toxic to dogs, not to mention how horrible it would be for a dog already dealing with heart disease.